edames/developer-exercise/README.md

 ## Bonus
 1. Incorporate a preprocessor with Grunt for styles instead of CSS file.
 You may use SASS or LESS.
-2. Improve use of CSS and JS from Bower with NPM package [Grunt-Bower-Task](https://www.npmjs.com/package/grunt-bower-task)
+2. Use NPM and WebPack instead of Grunt and Bower